2 spaces left due to a cancellation due to participant illness

 Our group is kept small to ensure everyone gets the assistance they want and need.
 We don’t have a full day of “scheduled group social activities” because I simply am not a big fan of them (other than optional group meals most nights).
 People with a variety of research skill levels join us on our trip–some because they want some guidance their first time at the library, some want some help with their research, and others want the structure of being part of a group.

-Complete registration is $150–deposit of $50 and due by 1 April 2019.
-Balance of trip registration is due by 1 June 2019.
+We still have room.
+Complete registration is $150 and is due at registration.
 Registration includes onsite assistance, assistance with pre-trip planning, and morning lectures while onsite.

 We’d love to have you join us.